Visiting San Juan? Step off the beaten track and check out vibrant Santurce, San Juan's coolest neighborhood!

-There isn’t a whole lot to do here per se, but Miramar is worth a trip if you’re exploring nearby Calle Cerra or if you love vintage architecture.
-While you are there, make sure to walk around the verdants street and to check out the neo-Gothic Nuestra Señora de Lourdes Chapel.
+There isn't a whole lot to do here per se, but Miramar is worth a trip if you're exploring nearby Calle Cerra or if you love vintage architecture.
+While you are there, make sure to walk around the verdant streets and to check out the neo-Gothic Nuestra Señora de Lourdes Chapel.

 Miramar has a number of good restaurants, too.
 The delicious lemonade at Pure & Natural, a restaurant and juice bar, saved me on a hot day.
 And for a fun evening out, I can't recommend Casita Miramar enough!
 We had a wonderful dinner there ... both the food and atmosphere were amazing.

-I hope you enjoyed reading about Santurce!
-It’s definitely worth visiting on your next vacation in San Juan.
+I hope you enjoyed reading about this awesome neighborhood!
+It's definitely worth visiting on your next vacation in San Juan.